 After all of this required synchronization takes place, a connection is fully established and the data transfer begins (this virtual circuit setup is called overhead!).

 While the information is being transferred between hosts, the two machines periodically check in with each other, communicating through their protocol software to ensure that all is going well and that the data is being received properly.

 Let me sum up the steps in the connection-oriented session-the three-way handshake pictured in figure 1.9.

 - The first “connection agreement” segment is a request for synchronization.

-- The second the third segments acknowledge the request and establish connection parameters the rules between hosts.
+- The second the third segment acknowledges the request and establishes connection parameters the rules between hosts.
 These segments request that the receiver’s sequencing is synchronized here as well so that a bidirectional connection is formed.

 - The final segment is also an acknowledgment.
 It notifies the destination host that the connection agreement has been accepted and that the actual connection has been established.
 Data transfer can now begin.